deoren/docker-testing/progit2/README.md

 1. Build image
     - `sudo docker build -t progit2-build:0.1 $PWD/`
 1. Run container based on the new image
+    1. `mkdir -p output`
-    - `sudo docker run -ti progit2-build:0.1`
+    1. `sudo docker run -ti -v $PWD/output:/output progit2-build:0.1`

+When the container finishes building the content the files will be placed in the `/output` directory within the container.
+That directory was mapped to `output` directory within your current working directory when you ran `sudo docker run`.
+Look there for the newly generated files.